LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/11_input_management/index.md

 - An input is being held down (like holding a movement key).
 - An input was just pressed for one frame (like pressing a jump button).

-Let's look at the difference using keyboard input as an example.
+Now, we will look at the difference using keyboard input as an example.
 With our current implementation, we can check if a key is down using [**KeyboardState.IsKeyDown**](xref:Microsoft.Xna.Framework.Input.KeyboardState.IsKeyDown(Microsoft.Xna.Framework.Input.Keys)):

 [!code[](./snippets/key_down_every_frame.cs)]

-However, many game actions shouldn't repeat while a key is held.
-For instance, if the Space key makes your character jump, you probably don't want them to jump repeatedly just because the player is holding the key down.
+However, many game actions should not repeat while a key is held.
+For instance, if the Space key makes your character jump, you probably do not want them to jump repeatedly just because the player is holding the key down.
 Instead, you want the jump to happen only on the first frame when Space is pressed.

 To detect this "just pressed" state, we need to compare two states: